jeremiahh1198/jharveydesigns/index.md

 show_tile: false

 ---
-Since for as long as I can remember, I've had a genuine fascination for how things work and enjoy designing and creating new things to share with the world.
-I have over 8 years of experience in the field of Information Technology, and I am now actively studying Machine Learning and at constant work to integrate this new advancement of technology into the workplace.
-I spend my free time exploring new and unusual concepts of design, programming, and music.
+For as long as I can remember, I’ve had a genuine fascination for science: to discover why things work the way they do.
+Having a deep interest in computer science, I've accumulated over 8 years of experience in the field of Information Technology.
+I currently study Machine Learning and strive to integrate this new advancement of technology more commonly in the workplace.
+I spend my free time approaching complex problems by exploring new and unusual concepts of design, programming, and music.
 Take a look around and enjoy my ever-growing portfolio of unique work.